 We knew we wanted the bed/platform to be about the size of a twin mattress, so they spaced the posts out accordingly.
 The guys made sure it was the same length and width apart and all four were square.

 The concrete/water mix dried after several days which was the worst part…boo waiting!
-Before we could proceed with our project we had to make sure the posts were perfectly level and concreted in.
+Before we could proceed with our project we had to make sure the posts were perfectly level and concreted in so the swinging bed would be sturdy.
 It was like waiting for paint to dry…but worse 😛